GoogleCloudDataproc/spark-bigquery-connector/README-template.md

 // Per read/Write
 spark.read.format("bigquery").option("gcpAccessTokenProvider", "com.example.ExampleAccessTokenProvider")
 ```
+* Service account impersonation can be configured for a specific username and a group name, or
+  for all users by default using below properties:

+  - `gcpImpersonationServiceAccountForUser_<USER_NAME>` (not set by default)

+    The service account impersonation for a specific user.

+  - `gcpImpersonationServiceAccountForGroup_<GROUP_NAME>` (not set by default)

+    The service account impersonation for a specific group.

+  - `gcpImpersonationServiceAccount` (not set by default)

+    Default service account impersonation for all users.

+  If any of the above properties are set then the service account specified will be impersonated by
+  generating a short-lived credentials when accessing BigQuery.

+  If more than one property is set then the service account associated with the username will take
+  precedence over the service account associated with the group name for a matching user and group,
+  which in turn will take precedence over default service account impersonation.

 * For a simpler application, where access token refresh is not required, another alternative is to pass the access token
   as the `gcpAccessToken` configuration option.
 You can get the access token by running
   `gcloud auth application-default print-access-token`.